George Borrow: Borrow in Ireland

 Having a military father, Borrow grew up at various army posts.
-In the autumn of 1815, he accompanied the regiment to Clonmel in Ireland, where he attended the Protestant Academy and learned to read Latin and Greek "from a nice old clergyman".
+In the autumn of 1815, he accompanied the regiment to Clonmel in Ireland, where he attended the Protestant grammar school and learned to read Latin and Greek from its sole master, Richard Carey, whom he later called "a nice old clergyman".
 He was also introduced to the Irish language by a fellow student named Murtagh, who tutored him in return for a pack of playing cards.
 In keeping with the political friction of the time, he learned to sing "the glorious tune 'Croppies Lie Down'" at the military barracks.
 He was introduced to horsemanship and learned to ride without a saddle.
 The regiment moved to Templemore early in 1816, and Borrow began ranging around the country on foot and later on horseback.

 After less than a year in Ireland, the regiment returned to Norwich.
 As the threat of war receded, the strength of the unit was greatly reduced.

 Early career

 Borrow's precocious linguistic skills as a youth made him a protégé of the Norwich-born scholar William Taylor, whom he depicted in his autobiographical novel Lavengro (1851) as an advocate of German Romantic literature.
 Recalling his youth in Norwich some 30 years earlier, Borrow depicted an old man (Taylor) and a young man (Borrow) discussing the merits of German literature, including Johann Wolfgang von Goethe's The Sorrows of Young Werther.
-Taylor confessed himself to be no admirer of either The Sorrows of Young Werther or its author, but he stated, "It is good to be a German [for] the Germans are the most philosophical people in the world."
+Taylor confessed himself to be no admirer of the book or its author, but he stated, "It is good to be a German [for] the Germans are the most philosophical people in the world."

 With Taylor's encouragement, Borrow embarked on his first translation, Friedrich Maximilian Klinger's version of the Faust legend, entitled Faustus, his Life, Death and Descent into Hell, first published in St Petersburg in 1791.
 In his translation, Borrow altered the name of one city, so making one passage of the legend read:

 They found the people of the place modelled after so unsightly a pattern, with such ugly figures and flat features that the devil owned he had never seen them equalled, except by the inhabitants of an English town, called Norwich, when dressed in their Sunday's best.

 For this lampooning of Norwich society, the Norwich public subscription library burned his first publication.